 Are you “English” or “British”?
 “Nationalist or “Racist”?
 And why are people so scared about using the “correct” terms?
 In today’s quick blog I recount a personal story that may put it in to perspective.

 Internet chat rooms and message boards are a fascinating place, full of colorful characters, obscure ideologies and alternative dogmas that rarely break through in to mainstream society.
 PalTalk – a community based Skype-like software is a treasure trove of craziness, debate (and argument).
-I’ve heard Americans try and explain why Obama is a secret Muslim to a crowd of anti-war chatters, who were criticizing his use of drones on…innocent Muslims.
+I’ve heard Americans try to explain why Obama is a secret Muslim to a crowd of anti-war chatters, who were criticizing his use of drones on…innocent Muslims.
 I’ve witnessed the case be made for a strict diet of only bananas by a hardcore animal rights advocate who urinates in plastic bottles in his own home.
 And I’ve had the pleasure of talking to crazy drunks that live on house boats who seem to stumble online for a chat after closing time.

 One such area that has particularly interested me in recent years is the EDL chat-rooms and some of their more radical online associations.
 One chap was adamant that there’s a concerted conspiracy by politicians and the media to destroy the “English” identity so we can be swallowed up in to a melting pot of European control.